Georges Boulanger (violinist): Biography

-The other members of his family for six generations were violinists, bassists and guitarists.
-Along with his father, George used to play all these instruments.
+Georges Boulanger was born in Tulcea, Romania to a musical Romani family.
+His father, Vasile Pantazi, was given the nickname "Boulanger" for his purported resemblance to the French general Georges Boulanger by a Romanian naval officer who saw him playing in a fiddle ensemble at Sulina; his son inherited the nickname and used it professionally throughout his career.
+Vasile "Boulanger" died while working as a performer in London in 1930.

-He was known as one of the typical Romanian virtuosi.
-He learned to play the violin as a child from his father, who was already the sixth generation musician.
-At the age of 12, Georges Boulanger got a scholarship to study at the Conservatory in Bucharest.
+The Pantazi family had a six-generation heritage of professional violinists, bassists and guitarists.
+Along with his father, George learned to play all these instruments.
+However, he had a special aptitude for the violin.
+At the age of 12, Georges Boulanger was given a scholarship to study at the Conservatory in Bucharest.
 Three years later, as he was playing Paganini, he was heard by the famous violinist and teacher Leopold Auer, who was fascinated by Boulanger's artistic skills.
-He was able to come to Dresden with Auers support and there he studied with him for the next two years.
+He was able to come to Dresden with Auer's support and there he studied with him for the next two years.
 Other students of Auer included Jascha Heifetz, Nathan Milstein, and Mischa Elman.

 In 1910, when Boulanger was 17 years old, Leopold Auer considered his pupil's musical education complete.
 Auer gave him a violin as a going away present.
 Boulanger played on this violin throughout his life until his death.
-Under the recommendation of Auer, Georges Boulanger received a position of first violinist in the Café Chantant in Saint Petersburg, Russia.
-This was where many aristocrats frequented.
-With his "background music", a mixture of Romani music, Balkan folklore and Viennese waltzes he found that many people in the public enjoyed his taste in music.
-This music is also known as salon music.
+Under the recommendation of Auer, Georges Boulanger received a position of first violinist in the Café Chantant, an aristocratic institution in Saint Petersburg, Russia.
+Boulanger's "background music", a mixture of Romani music, Balkan tunes, and Viennese waltzes which could broadly be defined as salon music, proved popular with the Café's clientele.

-It was here in Russia that Georges Boulanger met a young girl from Estonia named Ellionor Paulson.
-She was an intellectual student of law and medicine.
+While residing in Saint Petersburg, Boulanger met Ellionor Paulson, a student of law and medicine.
 They eventually got married and had two daughters, Nora and Georgette.